autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ns-train volsdf --pipeline.model.sdf-field.geometric-init True --pipeline.model.sdf-field.bias 0.8 --pipeline.model.sdf-field.inside-outside True
 ```

-Note that for indoor scenes the cameras are inside the sphere so we set `inside-outside` to `True` such that the points inside the sphere will have positive SDF values and points outside the sphere will have negative SDF values.
+Note that for indoor scenes the cameras are inside the sphere, so we set `inside-outside` to `True` such that the points inside the sphere will have positive SDF values and points outside the sphere will have negative SDF values.

 ## Color Network